arascry/pollock_ai/README.md

 ## Future enhancements
 We're excited about learning AI and hope to maintain Pollock AI indefinitely.
-Besides improving the AI, here's our wish list:
+Besides improving the AI, here are just a few items our wish list:
 * Commenting and rating other users' paintings
 * Custom deployment with our own domain
 * A lightweight monetization solution to pay for hosting, domains, etc.